yoki-labs/yoki-monorepo/README.md

 ## Terms

-By coming on as a developer, you are expected to keep this code closed source.
-You are not to fork it or republish it, as this code is unlicensed and any unauthorized distribution will be a violation of the licensing (or rather, the lack of).
-Of course, I'm probably not gonna litigate anything, but it's in your better favor not to be a jerk to the people who have put a lot of hard work into this bot.
+This repository is public purely as a view-only showcase.
+You are not permitted to fork or run your own instance of the bot without prior permission.